Shaping Sparse Rewards in Reinforcement Learning: A Semi-supervised Approach: Introduction

 \section{Introduction}

-The sparse reward problem is a core challenge in Reinforcement Learning (RL) when solving real-world tasks \citep{Kober2013ReinforcementLI}.
-In supervised learning, supervision signals are provided by the training data.
-In reinforcement learning, rewards take on the role of supervision signals, guiding the agent to optimize its policy.
+The sparse reward problem is a core challenge in Reinforcement Learning (RL) when solving real-world tasks \cite{Kober2013ReinforcementLI}.
 Many real-world tasks naturally have the feature of delayed or infrequent rewards due to the complexity and nature of the tasks.
-In tasks like Go \citep{Silver2016MasteringTG}, navigation \citep{Wang2020DeepReinforcementLearningBasedAU}, or robotic arm manipulation \citep{gu2017deep,Riedmiller2018LearningBP}, agents only receive rewards upon successfully achieving the final goal, such as winning a game, reaching a target, or completing a grasp, with no feedback for intermediate steps.
-Sparse reward provides little immediate feedback to guide the agent’s exploration and high variance in returns, makes it difficult to learn the optimal policy \citep{Plappert2018MultiGoalRL}.
+Such sparse reward signals provide minimal immediate feedback to guide the agent’s exploration, while also inducing high variance in returns.
+These properties make it challenging to learn an optimal policy effectively \cite{Plappert2018MultiGoalRL}.